 - Coconut oil

-- Maple syrup (or raw honey or rice malt syrup)
+- Maple syrup – you could also use raw honey or rice malt syrup.
+This is an optional ingredient

 - Vanilla extract